 Using the Search Engine

-To perform a simple search in the InterSystems documentation, enter the subject of the search in the Search:
+To perform a simple search in InterSystems documentation, enter search terms in the Search:

 field near the top right of the page and then press Enter

 Enter search terms here.
 Previous search terms with the same spelling will appear in a drop-down list as you type, so you also may select one from the list if you would like to search for it again.

 button Click to empty the content field and return to default search rules.
 Selecting this button will also display the Recent searches

 button Click to use the terms specified in the content field for a Google search of the Web.

 In addition to the above elements, there are three optional menus with which you can restrict your search further.
 They include: